lvcabral/brs-engine/docs/emulator-api.md

 ## Methods

-- brsEmu.**initialize**(deviceInfo, supportSharedArray, disableKeys, customKeys, workerPath) - Initialize the Emulator device
+- brsEmu.**initialize**(customDeviceInfo?, disableKeys?, customKeys?, workerPath?) - Initialize the Emulator device
-    - `deviceInfo` (object): customized device information, to use default data just send an empty object
+    - `customDeviceInfo` (object): customized device information
-    - `supportSharedArray` (boolean): inform the emulator if `sharedArrayBuffer` is supported
-    - `disableKeys` (boolean): if `true` disables the default keyboard remote control emulation
+    - `disableKeys` (boolean): if `true` disables the default keyboard handling for remote control emulation
-    - `customKeys` (Map): a custom mapping of keyboard keys to the remote control buttons (see default map in the code)
+    - `customKeys` (Map): a custom map of keyboard keys to add/remove to the remote control emulation
     - `workerPath` (string): the relative path to the worker library, the default is `.\lib\brsEmu.worker.js`
 - brsEmu.**subscribe**(observerId, observerCallback) - Subscribes to the Emulator events (see list below)
     - `observerId` (string): Identifier of the subscriber process